SFDO-Community-Sprints/DEI-Framework/README.md

 ### Project Name
-Diversity, Equality, and Inclusion Framework
+Diversity, Equity, and Inclusion Framework

 ### Project Theme
-The DEI project is focused on increasing the diversity, equality and inclusion at the Sprints.
+The DEI project is focused on increasing the diversity, equity and inclusion at the Sprints.

 ### Project Vertical
 This project is for all verticals.
 Everyone is included!